lichengunc/MAttNet/README.md

 # PyTorch Implementation of MAttNet

 ***Announcement: some download links are (and will be) invalid for a while due to the webserver was down.
 The university is fixing it.
 Please ask around who has previously downloaded the datasets/detections for their usage.
 Sorry for the trouble.
-We are trying to bring them back soon.***
+We are trying to bring them back soon.
+(2022/09/28)***

 ## Introduction